kingparra/hpfp/08_-_recursion/notes.rst

 8.1 Recursion
 -------------
-.. topic:: Recursive function calls combine several concerns

-   Recursion is interesting because it combines three separate steps:

-   * An inductive reasoning step (in the form decomposiing a problem into a subproblem);
-   * a control flow transfer step (from the previous function execution instance to the new one);
-   * and a data transformation step (in the form of a function call with new argument values).

 .. topic:: Unifing control-flow and data-flow

    Function calls are the only mechanism for control flow in Haskell.
 They're also the only mechanism